Law, Rights & Social Change

 Student participation is encouraged and students will be required to prepare group presentations for some seminars.

 Objectives and learning outcomes

-- understand, identify and articulate different theoretical perspectives on the relationship between law, rights and social change, with particular reference to the countries of the SOAS mandate
+• Understand, identify and articulate different theoretical perspectives on the relationship between law, rights and social change

 - Weekly 2-hour seminar